 CONCEPT OF THE ORDER

-Ultic soils are acid soils with clayey and/or organic illuvial features in subsoil horizons.
-They are developed in clayey weathering products of siliceous sediments or acid igneous rocks and usually contain mixtures of clay minerals including kaolinite, halloysite, aluminium-interlayered vermiculite and smectite.
+Ultic soils are acidic soils with clayey and/or organic illuvial features in subsoil horizons.
+They are developed in clayey weathering products of felsic sediments or igneous rocks and usually contain mixtures of clay minerals including kaolinite, halloysite, aluminium-interlayered vermiculite and smectite.
 A few are developed in the weathering products of limestones and greensands.
-They have low potassium, magnesium and phosphorus reserves and small concentrations of weatherable minerals.
+They have low potassium, magnesium and phosphorus reserves and contain mostly highly weathered minerals.
 E horizons or other features such as skeletans in the upper parts of the Bt horizon are indicative of clay destruction/removal processes.
 Argillic horizons are usually present.

 CORRELATION